lerna-lite/lerna-lite/packages/init/README.md

 1. Add `lerna` as a [`devDependency`](https://docs.npmjs.com/files/package.json#devdependencies) in `package.json` if it doesn't already exist.
 2. Create a `lerna.json` config file to store the `version` number and also add a `packages` property (unless you use the `--use-workspaces` flag)
+   - for more info and full details about the `lerna.json` file, you can read the [lerna.json](https://github.com/ghiscoding/lerna-lite/wiki/lerna.json) Wiki.

 Example output on a new git repo: